 Graduate Records Exam (GRE)

 Every fall (September/October) and winter (January/February), the CLAS Academic Advising Center offers a GRE Workshop on the Allendale campus which typically lasts four weeks.

 The first week is a session which introduces some of the main concepts of the exam.
 We look at how to sign up, give a general overview, and discuss how to prepare.

 The second and third week sessions cover the Quantitative Reasoning portion.
 We have a professor from the Mathematics department, Dr. Matt Boelkins, reviewing topics such as arithmetic, algebra, geometry, and data analysis.

 The last session covers the Analytical Writing and Verbal Reasoning portions.
-Dr. Maureen Wolverton from the Liberal Studies Department will review the writing prompts and how to approach some of the different scenarios.
+Maureen Wolverton from the Integrative, Religious, and Intercultural Studies Department will review the writing prompts and how to approach some of the different scenarios.

 Workshop Schedule and Registration Now Available!